mahmoudimus/ac/docs/public/developing/operations.md

 <a name="scalability"></a>
 ### Scalability

-There are two ways to design your add-ons to scale with a growing number of installations and users:
+Theres are mainly two ways to design your add-ons to scale with a growing number of installations and users:

 - Vertical scaling: you scale by adding more resources (e.g. CPU, memory) to existing nodes
 - Horizontal scaling: you scale by adding more nodes (e.g. servers)

-It may be difficult to predict exactly how much resources your add-ons will need.
+It may be difficult to predict exactly how much resources your add-ons will need at first.
 For this reason, and because your add-ons will be operating in a cloud environment targetting thousands of customers, we encourage you to design your add-ons to scale horizontally.
-This will of course depend on your hosting strategy.
+You will hit the upper limits of vertical scalability way before it happens for a horizontally scaling model.
+Of course, this will depend on your hosting strategy.

 Existing cloud platforms can help you scale your implementations.
 One example of is [Heroku](www.heroku.com), a cloud application platform that can host applications developed in Java, Node.js, Pyton, Ruby, Scala or Closure.
 Heroku leverages [Amazon AWS](http://www.aws.amazon.com) (Amazon Web Services) technology, and mostly supports horizontal scaling.
 Other examples include [Google Cloud](http://cloud.google.com) and [SalesForce1](www.salesforce.com/salesforce1).
 These platforms are built to help you scale for the web.
 <a name="perftesting"></a>
 ### Performance testing
 We recommend you run performance tests for your add-ons.
 This will help you define the resources required